 You may be prescribed medication as part of your treatment plan.
 The site says that it prescribes non-addictive, non-controlled medications such as SSRI and SNRI medications.
 The medication included in the subscription price is a generic version.
 You could opt for a brand name medication, but you would pay more than the cost of the subscription.
 Cerebral notes that if this type of treatment is not enough, its providers may refer you to in-person care for the use of a controlled substance.

 The site says that some of its care counselors are licensed therapists but that not all of them are.
 It says they are all well-trained in therapeutic techniques.
-It’s unclear exactly what type of care you would be getting, but the site mentions behavioral health techniques, coping mechanisms and therapeutic techniques, and gives some examples that include behavioral activation, motivational interviewing, meditation, mindfulness, breathing exercises and grounding exercises.
+It’s unclear exactly what type of care you would be getting, but the site provides examples that include behavioral activation, motivational interviewing, meditation, mindfulness, breathing exercises and grounding exercises.
 It also mentions using evidence-based therapeutic techniques.

 Are the anxiety medicines prescribed by Cerebral legit?